BrightspaceUI/core/components/selection/README.md

 ## Selection Action Dropdown [d2l-selection-action-dropdown]

-The `d2l-selection-action-dropdown` is an optional component that provides a button opener for dropdown content associated with the selection component (ex. bulk actions).
+The `d2l-selection-action-dropdown` is an optional component that provides a button opener for dropdown content associated with the [selection control](#selectionmixin) (ex. bulk actions).
 The `requires-selection` attribute may be specified to indicate that the opener should be non-interactive if nothing is selected.

 <!-- docs: demo live name:d2l-selection-action-dropdown align:baseline -->
 ```html